-Explosives Detection Technology Has Limitations in Meeting the Increased Threat
+Explosives Detection Technology Can Improve Security but Has Limitations

 New explosives detection technology will play an important part in improving security, but it is not a panacea.
-In response to the Aviation Security Improvement Act of 1990, faa accelerated its efforts to develop explosives detection technology.
+In response to the Aviation Security Improvement Act of 1990, FAA accelerated its efforts to develop explosives detection technology.
 A number of devices are now commercially available to address some vulnerabilities.
-Since fiscal year 1991, faa has invested over \$150 million in developing technologies specifically designed to detect concealed explosives.
-(See table 1.) faa relies primarily on contracts and grants with private companies and research institutions to develop these technologies and engages in some limited in-house research.
-The act specifically directed faa to develop and deploy explosives detection systems by November 1993.
+Since fiscal year 1991, FAA has invested over \$150 million in developing technologies specifically designed to detect concealed explosives.
+(See table 1.)
+Since fiscal year 1992, funding for these technologies has fallen, except for the most current fiscal year, 1996.
+FAA relies primarily on contracts and grants with private companies and research institutions to develop these technologies and engages in some limited in-house research.
+The act specifically directed FAA to develop and deploy explosives detection systems by November 1993.
 However, this goal has not been met.